dotnet/roslynator/docs/AnalyzersVsRefactorings.md

-﻿# Analyzers vs. Refactorings
+# Analyzers vs. Refactorings

 There are two basic concepts in code analysis:

 * **Analyzer** (+ **Code Fix**)
 * **Refactoring**

-Unfortunately, some developers do not distiguish between these two concepts which causes a confusion.
+Unfortunately, some developers do not distinguish between these two concepts which causes confusion.

 ## Basic Terms

 Term        | Description
 ----------- | ----------------------------------------------------------------------------------
 Analyzer    | Represents a general rule (code style) that should be followed.
 Diagnostic  | Represents a specific issue reported by the analyzer.
 Code Fix    | Represents an operation that will fix reported issue.
 Refactoring | Represents a single operation that is provided on demand for a given span of text.